-We spent the first night at a cabin in the Stabbursdalen valley, the next in tents at a wilderness camp on the eastern shores of Lake Iesjavri and the final two nights at mountain lodges, more specifically Mollisjok Fjellstua and Ravnatua.
-You can also enjoy a relaxing hot sauna on arrival at the mountain lodges, if you wish.
+We spend the first night at a cabin in the Stabbursdalen valley, the next in tents at a wilderness camp on the eastern shores of Lake Iesjavri and the final two nights at mountain lodges, more specifically Mollisjok Fjellstua and Ravnatua.
+You can enjoy a relaxing hot sauna on arrival at the mountain lodges, if you wish.
 Participants carry their own sleeping bag and ground pad.

 The mountain lodges offer basic accommodation in cabins and dormitories with 2-6 bunks.

 On the leg between Mollisjok and Ravnastua, we will pass an old former wilderness hut (resting place).
 In rough weather, we can enjoy lunch here, but to put it mildly the facilities are extremely basic.

 Internet, phone coverage and electricity

 It’s worth noting that much of the area on this route has no telephone coverage.
 There is coverage during part of the first day, but that’s about it.
 There is sometimes mobile coverage on parts of the plateau, especially when we cross an elevation in the terrain.
 There is no stable mobile coverage at Ravnastua or Mollisjok either, but both have landlines meaning messages can get through.
 Both mountain lodges also have electricity enabling you to charge your gadgets.